 Total Time 20 minutes

-This Cafe Rio Salad Dressing recipe tastes just like the famous Creamy Tomatillo-Ranch Dressing at Cafe Rio!
+This copycat recipe tastes just like the famous Creamy Tomatillo-Ranch Dressing at Cafe Rio!
+And if you're a Cafe Rio fan, I bet you'll make this tasty dressing over and over.

 Ingredients